acoderu/BallChase/ros2_ball_chase_ws/docs/StateManagement.md

 ```

 **Diagram Explanation**: This diagram shows how context-aware decision making would incorporate environmental factors.
 Surface detection, lighting conditions, and obstacle detection (blue) feed into parameter adjustment, confidence adjustment, and path planning (yellow).
 These all influence the decision logic (red), which produces context-optimized behavior (green).

+> **For Beginners**: This shows how the robot could make better decisions by understanding its environment.
+For example, it could adjust its behavior based on the type of floor it's on or the lighting conditions.

+> **For Experts**: Environmental context integration would require additional sensor integration and context classification systems.
+The parameter adaptation framework could be extended to include environment-specific parameter sets triggered by context classifiers.

 Key implementations would include: